Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 I. 4x + 5y = 19 <br>
 II.
 5x + 4y = 8

-We need multiply one of the equations (or both) in such a manner that the coefficient of the variable being eliminated becomes the same in both the equations.
+We need to multiply one of the equations (or both) in such a manner that the coefficient of the variable being eliminated becomes the same in both the equations.

 Here, we will multiply first equation by 4, and second equation by 5.
 So, now our equations will become: <br>
 I. 16x + 20y = 76 <br>